 3. Not Proven To Slow Human Aging

 This is related to point #1 above.
-Niagen/Niacel or any other NR supplement has not been proven to slow aging in humans.
-I understand this would be a difficult thing to prove because since we live so long.
+Niagen/Niacel or any other NR supplement has not been proven to slow human aging.
+I understand this would be difficult to prove because we live so long.

 But what about lab animals?
 No study has yet tried to investigate if nicotinamide riboside helps mice, rats – or even worms live longer.
 Really?
 Not even worms?
 Nope.

 Worms don't live long so why hasn't anybody looked at this?

 4. No Proven Human Disease Benefits

-Several websites tout the potential of nicotinamide riboside supplements at helping Alzheimer's / dementia, Parkinson's, and a bunch of other things.
+Several websites tout the potential of nicotinamide riboside supplements to help Alzheimer's / dementia, Parkinson's, and many other things.
 Where is the proof?
-There are some interesting lab animal research but no study has yet addressed if NR supplements can reduce human diseases.
+There is some interesting lab animal research, but no study has yet addressed if NR supplements can reduce human diseases.

 To be fair, I understand why this would be difficult to do disease studies.
 Supplement companies making disease claims risk the ire of the FDA.
 Because disease-related research takes time to do, I can overlook this for the moment.
 Let's see what the future holds.